UCNZ-SENG302-2018-Donaco/OrgaNZ/README.md

 To see an example of a file that loads in the user data, please direct your attention to [`doc/examples/11300_clients.csv`](../master/doc/examples/11300_clients.csv).

+Note that the server and database are no longer running, so if you want to run the program, you will have to run the server, specify where this server is when you run the client, and change [the hibernate config file](https://github.com/UCNZ-SENG302-2018-Donaco/OrgaNZ/blob/master/server/src/main/resources/hibernate.cfg.xml) to point to a database.

 ## Demonstration

 For a quick video showing the app in action, see https://youtu.be/mG5o0Ly3CCo